edson-acordi/4bit-microcomputer/README.md

 # History and Motivation #
 Since the time I took an 8086 assembly language programming course and took digital electronics and microprocessors classes in college, this project has been something I've always wanted to do.
+I'm fascinated by electronics, computers and programming!

 The project started in 2020, and the first usable version was completed on April 20, 2020.

-Initially, the development of the project used the Logisim-Evolution software, and later it was migrated to the Digital software (Helmut Neemann).
+Initially, the development of the project used the Logisim-Evolution software, and later it was migrated to the Digital software [(click)](https://github.com/hneemann/Digital).

 #### Some sources of inspiration can be seen at: